-Warming up before a workout is critical in optimizing performance and preparing mentally for the activity ahead.
-In recent years however, there has been a shift in the fitness industry for how best to approach this.
-Although still a hot topic, a light cardio warm up accompanied by dynamic stretching has replaced traditional static stretching pre-workout in many cases.
+Warming up before a workout is critical for optimizing performance and preparing mentally for the activity ahead.
+In recent years however, there has been a shift in the fitness industry for how best to approach your workout prep.
+Although still a hot topic, a light cardio warm up accompanied by dynamic stretching has replaced traditional static stretching before exercise in many cases.

-Dynamic stretches, on the other hand, pre-workout may improve performance including speed, agility, acceleration and strength.
-This makes it the ideal choice to get both your body and mind ready for the workload ahead.
+Incorporating dynamic stretches pre-workout may improve performance including speed, agility, acceleration and strength.
+This makes dynamic stretching pre-workout the ideal choice to get both your body and mind ready for the workout ahead.

 Below are 3 dynamic stretches you may want to incorporate into your next warm-up.